deepomicslab/SpecImmune/README.md

 |simulation/*|Generate simulated data.|

 ### Extract gene-region-related reads
 First extract gene reads with enrichment-free data.
 Otherwise, Typing would be slow.
-Map reads onto the `hg38` (Chromosome name should be like chr1, chr2...), then use `ExtracReads.sh` to extract reads by
+Map reads onto the `whole hg38` (Chromosome name should be like chr1, chr2..., and should contain alternative alleles), then use `ExtracReads.sh` to extract reads by
 ```
 Usage: ExtractReads.sh -s <sample_id> -i <input_bam_or_cram> -g <gene_class> -o <output_directory> [-r <reference>]
   -s  Sample ID or gene ID (required)